Open In Colab

 print("Optimal number of features : %d" % rfecv.n_features_)

-# Plot number of features VS. cross-validation scores
+# Plot the scores

 plt.xlabel("Number of features selected")